Options for Worship During the Pandemic

 Daily — On YouTube:

-- Pastor Jim Garey conducts a 15-minute Evening Prayer service daily on YouTube at https://www.youtube.com/user/videojim45.
+- Pastor Jim Garey conducts a 15-minute Evening Prayer service daily from his home on YouTube at https://www.youtube.com/user/videojim45.

 Baptisms, weddings and funerals are available during the pandemic.
 Please conduct Rev. Canon June Hough at 226-448-8790 or email@example.com for information on how these will be conducted during the pandemic.